nsolanki0/llm-assisted-rna-analysis/README.md

 ## My contribution

-My contribution focused on the initial development and evaluation of the LLM-assisted analysis framework.
+My contribution focused on developing and evaluating components of the LLM-assisted analysis framework, with particular emphasis on analysis templates, task-oriented prompts, computational test cases, and R-based examples.
 This included:

 - Developing and structuring analysis templates for bulk and single-cell RNA-seq workflows
 - Developing task-oriented prompts for biological data-analysis tasks